aiman-al-masoud/deixiscript/docs/notes/notes.md

 # some lexemes have to be "instrinsic" and some "extrinsic" relative to things.

 # macros should also accept "raw strings" not just lexeme classes

-letter is "a" or "b" or "c" ... digit is "1" or "2" or "3" ... fullstop is "."
-quote is '"' character is letter or digit or fullstop or quote identifier is one-or-more letters then zero-or-more digits. number is one-or-more digits. string is quote then zero-or-more characters except quote then quote

 cool idea, but currently hard to implement because tokens also have cardinality and may have referents.